ConorWarrilow/Academic-Success-Analysis/readme.md

 <br/>

 ## $${\color{#00A5A8}\text{5.3 Stacked Ensemble Model}}$$
-The tuned XGBoost model was able to score around 82% which isn't bad, however additional strategies can be used to increase model performance.
+The tuned XGBoost model was able to score around 82%, which isn't bad, however additional strategies can be used to increase model performance.
 One such strategy is the use of a stacked ensemble, often simply referred to as 'stacking'.
 Stacking involves combining multiple base models (learners) with a meta-model to achieve better predictive performance than any single base model alone.

-For the ensemble, multiple machine learning models are trained independently on the same dataset.
-These base models can vary, such as combining SCV models with tree based models, or they can simply be different instances of the same model with varying hyperparameters.
+For the ensemble, multiple models are trained independently on the same dataset.
+These base models can vary, such as combining SVC models with tree based models, or they can simply be different instances of the same model with varying hyperparameters.

 Next, A meta-model is trained and tuned on the predictions (meta-features) made by the base models.
 This meta-model learns to combine the predictions from the base models effectively, often resulting in an improvement in final score.
 Here our meta-model will simply be another instance of XGBoost.